-Data format: Single select dropdown list (list of PaMs).
+Data format: text (dropdown list - list of PaMs).
 Additional records can be added to report on additional PaMs or group of PaMs for this table.

-5.3.2 FIELD 2: Source of information (including the reference of the related law or other legal text(s))
+5.3.2.
+FIELD 2: Source of information (including the reference of the related law or other legal text(s))